-Partly because of it’s size it’s also super light coming in at 42.2g.
+Partly because of its the size, the 645 is also super light coming in at 42.2g.

-However the great thing with the 645 is that the small format design has NOT compromised on the screen size.
-Garmin have just made the bezel and wasted screen space smaller.
+However, the great thing with the 645 is that the small format design has NOT compromised on the screen size.
+Garmin has just made the bezel and wasted screen space smaller.
 Thus the 645 has an effective screen size of 1.2″ (30.4 mm) diameter or 240x240px which is the SAME as the Forerunner 935 and BETTER than the likes of the earlier 745XT/235/630 models.